Wehrl-type coherent state entropy inequalities for $SU(1,1)$ and its $AX+B$ subgroup: Introduction

 \section{Introduction}

-The starting point for this work, historically, was Wehrl's definition of semiclassical entropy and his conjecture about it's minimum value \cite{W}.
+The starting point for this work\footnote{This paper is a polished version of a paper on arxiv \cite{LS4}.
+It is not the final version, however, and should be regarded as work in progress.}, historically, was Wehrl's definition of semiclassical entropy and his conjecture about it's minimum value \cite{W}.
 Given a density matrix $\rho$ on $L^2(\R)$ (a positive operator whose trace is 1) we define its classical probability density (or Husimi function) as follows:

-We use the usual Dirac notation in which $|\cdots\rangle$ is a vector and $\langle\cdots|\cdots\rangle$ is the inner product conjugate linear in the first variable and linear in the second.
 Here $|p,q\rangle$ is the (Schr\"odinger, Klauder, Glauber) coherent state, which is a normalized function in $L^2(\R)$ parametrized by $p,q \in \R^2$, which is the classical phase space for a particle in one-dimension.
 It is given (with $ \hbar =1$) by

+We use the usual Dirac notation in which $|\cdots\rangle$ is a vector and $\langle\cdots|\cdots\rangle$ is the inner product conjugate linear in the first variable and linear in the second.